The computer studio kicked off in May of 2005 when I had a PC built to handle things.

 This was an AMD 64 3000 (1.8Ghz) processor running on Windows XP Home with 1Gb memory,

-1Gb memory.
-The original 19” CRT monitor has also been replaced by a pair of 19”
+original 19” CRT monitor were replaced by a pair of 19” LCD’s.

-LCD’s.
-The twin monitor set-up is ideal for this sort of work as you can have the
+The twin monitor set-up is ideal for this sort of work as you can have the track

-I started off this DAW (digital audio workstation) with a demo of Cubase but quickly
+When I started off this DAW (digital audio workstation) it was with a demo of Cubase

-got fed up with the learning curve (me not being too technical).
-I tried various
+but quickly got fed up with the learning curve (me not being too technical).
+I tried

-free versions of sequencer programs and eventually found the fabulous REAPER.
-One
+various free versions of sequencer programs and eventually found the fabulous REAPER.

-of the wonderful things about this program is that the fully functioning trial version
+One of the wonderful things about this program is that the fully functioning trial

-is free to download and evaluate for as long as you like and that the buying price
+version is free to download and evaluate for as long as you like and that the buying

-is so modest.
-It is totally the best value, and easiest to learn, of all the recording
+price is so modest.
+It is totally the best value, and easiest to learn, of all the

 The signal chain that I use is quite straightforward.
 Microphones, guitars, basses

-and audio from the Roland keyboard go directly through a Behringer Eurorack UB1002
+and audio from Yamaha NP-30 keyboard go directly through a Behringer Eurorack UB1002

 mixer, then into the audio inputs of the soundcard.
-MIDI data from the Roland goes
+MIDI data from the Yamaha goes

 direct to the MIDI-in of the soundcard.
 All is monitored from the soundcard outputs

-to a small pair of Enact G-401A active speakers and also to BeyerDynamic DT220 headphones.
+to a small pair of Enact G-401A active speakers and also to BeyerDynamic DT220 and

-I have recently up-graded to a large diaphragm condenser mic in the shape of the
+Main microphone is a large diaphragm condenser mic in the shape of the SeX1 from

-sEX1 from SE electronics, which draws it’s 48v phantom power from the mixer.
-Keyboard
+SE electronics, which draws it’s 48v phantom power from the mixer.
+For some applications

 My usual technique, which I tend to apply to all acoustic instruments in much the